OriginTrail/ChatDKG/README.md

 ## What is ChatDKG?

-ChatDKG is an open framework for efficient search, access, and utilization of trusted knowledge with AI, based on OriginTrail Decentralized Knowledge Graph (DKG) and Knowledge Assets.
+ChatDKG is an open framework for efficient search, access, and utilization of trusted knowledge with AI, based on OriginTrail Decentralized Knowledge Graph (DKG), Paranets and Knowledge Assets.
 The ChatDKG framework is designed as an open community project to explore a diverse range of possible applications.

 The key objectives of ChatDKG are to:

-- Create technical tools based on Knowledge Assets and AI
+- Create AI services based on the Verifiable Internet principles running on OriginTrail DKG Paranets
 - Establish best practices for discovering, accessing, querying and verifying trusted knowledge with AI tools
-- Generate a trusted, open knowledge base by creating Knowledge Assets through crowdsourcing and iterations on OriginTrail DKG Mainnet
+- Generate a trusted, open knowledge base by creating DKG Paranets through crowdsourcing and iterations on OriginTrail DKG Mainnet

 **[Join the ChatDKG community on Discord](https://discord.gg/R4tRpCuwaA)**

 ## 1 million TRAC grant pool available for ChatDKG builders

-For contributors that want to get involved and support the development of the ChatDKG framework a 1 million TRAC token grant pool was [made available by Trace Labs](https://medium.com/origintrail/trusted-ai-with-origintrail-join-the-fight-against-misinformation-and-participate-in-1-million-3f528ad06a22).
+For builders looking to advance the set of tools for the Verifiable Internet  and support the development of the ChatDKG framework a 1 million TRAC token grant pool was [made available by Trace Labs, core developers of OriginTrail](https://medium.com/origintrail/trusted-ai-with-origintrail-join-the-fight-against-misinformation-and-participate-in-1-million-3f528ad06a22).
 There are three levels of grants available, depending on a project’s potential:

-- :rabbit: Rabbit level: 25k TRAC
+- :rabbit: Rabbit level: 5k TRAC
-- :eagle: Eagle level: 50k TRAC
+- :eagle: Eagle level: 10k TRAC
-- :fire: Phoenix level: 100k TRAC
+- :fire: Phoenix level: 20k TRAC

 The potential of each project is evaluated by the Steering committee during the application process, based on three categories:

-- Utility of OriginTrail DKG and Knowledge Assets for AI systems
+- Utility of OriginTrail DKG, Paranets and Knowledge Assets for AI systems
 - Breadth (widely vs narrowly applicable)
 - Scalability of project components